 - Describe how your background and professional experiences have shaped your interests and prepared you for graduate study of entrepreneurship & design.

 - Describe how completion of the program will further your professional/career objectives.

 8. Three Letters of Recommendation

-Recommendation forms are emailed directly from the online application to the three recommenders whose names and email addresses you provide.
-Instructions for returning the completed forms are included in the emails.
+Submit three letters of recommendation.
+Recommendation forms are emailed directly from the online application to the individuals whose names and email addresses you provide.
+Instructions for returning the completed forms is included in the emails.